jonathan-iksjssen/jx-style/0.2.0/jx-style.typ

   colsc: "default", // COLOUR SCHEME OF THE DOCUMENT.
 SEE irgot.typ
   bgtint: none, // TINT ON BACKGROUND COLOUR.
 SEE DECLARATION OF VARIABLE bg IN SECTION « COLOUR DEFS »
   size: "print", // PAGE SIZE PRESET.
 SEE SECTION « PAGE ».
+  date: datetime
+    .today()
-  date: datetime.today().display("[day padding:none] [month repr:short]. [year repr:full]"), // DATE TO DISPLAY IN THE DOCUMENNT.
+    .display("[day padding:none] [month repr:short]. [year repr:full]"), // DATE TO DISPLAY IN THE DOCUMENNT.
 DEFAULTS TO THE CURRENT DAY.
   doc-columns: 1, // NUMBER OF COLUMNS FOR THE DOCUMENT CONTENT.
   outcols: 1, // NUMBER OF COLUMNS FOR THE TABLE OF CONTENTS.
-  imagewidth: 2/3, // WIDTH OF IMAGES.
+  imagewidth: 2 / 3, // WIDTH OF IMAGES.
   // //  HEADINGS
   headingstyle: "block", // HEADING STYLE.
 ONE OF ("book", "block", "lines", "simple", "old").
   headingnum: "1.1.1", // HEADING NUMBERING STYLE.
 SEE TYPST'S NUMBERING FUNCTION.